CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/api-overview.rst

 .. code-block:: python

-   # first import the relevant submodules and types
+   # first import the relevant modules and types
    from phoenix6 import controls, configs, hardware, signals

    # now types are organized cleanly by module